darkoverlordofdata/dish/readme.md

 * import/export can only be used at the module level.
 * within a function: break, case, continue, do, else, for, if, return, switch, while

+Todo:

+* add sugar for heap management and pointer types
+* char type as int.
+So 'a' is the same as 97|0

 ### example

 #### test.d
 ```d
 import log from Math;
 import now from usrlib;